Skip to content

 Now that you’ve added your colors to the Color Palette panel you can use them in any theme element and in the Customizer.

-Below is a screenshot showing the theme’s color picker in action in the WPBakery page builder.
-Simply click on the global to access your color palette colors.
+Below is a screenshot showing the theme’s color picker in action within the WPBakery page builder.
+Just like in the Customizer, simply click the globe icon to access your color palette colors.

-The theme provides automatic support for Gutenberg for your custom colors via helper classes which you can also make use of in any development.
-So every color you define 2 classnames on the front-end that can be used for adding the color as a background or text color:
+The theme automatically supports Gutenberg for your custom colors through helper classes, which you can also use in your development.
+For every color you define, two class names are generated on the front-end, allowing you to apply them as either background or text colors.

 Where the {slug} is the slug as shown on the main Color Palette admin page.
 So if you look up at the first screenshot on the page the classes would be “has-palette-88-color” and “has-palette-88-background-color”.